NathanDavisBarrett/learning-vue-cli/tutorials/lesson3.md

 ## Router

-The last step is to setup the router to get to this page.
-In `src/router.js` add this import:
+The next step is to setup the router to get to this page.
+In `src/router/index.js` add this import:

 ```
-import Create from './views/Create.vue'
+import Create from '../views/Create.vue'
 ```

 and then add this route: